LispCookbook/cl-cookbook/editor-support.md

 [cl-repl](https://github.com/koji-kojiro/cl-repl) is an ipython-like REPL.
 It supports symbol completion, magic and shell commands, editing command in a file and a simple debugger.

+You might also like [sbcli](https://github.com/hellerve/sbcli), an even simpler REPL with readline capabilities.
+It handles errors gracefully instead of showing a debugger.

 <img src="assets/cl-repl.png"
      style="width: 500px"/>